-- n Visa, Mastercard, or Select Purchase
+- · Visa, Mastercard, or Select Purchase

-- n COD
+- COD

-- n Prepayment
+- Prepayment

-- n Net 15 (with approved credit)
+- Net 15 (with approved credit)

 Be aware that shipping and handling charges may apply.
 Handling charges are based on size and quantity of order.
 In most cases, items will ship on the day they are ordered.
 Second Day and Next Day shipping are available at additional cost.